 What Does a Culturally Inclusive Classroom Really Look Like?

 When we talk about culturally inclusive classrooms, it’s important to remember that identity isn’t one-dimensional.
-It’s complex and layered—shaped by race, gender and gender identity, socio-economic status, sexual identity, ethnicity, religion, and more.
+It’s complex and layered—shaped by race, gender and gender identity, socio-economic status, community, sexual identity, ethnicity, religion, and more.

 That shift often looks like this: